 - After showering, immediately moisturize (otherwise your skin will be very dry and tight).
 Remember to use an all-natural moisturizer — like the Body Unburdened Body Oils!

-NOTE: If you have active eczema, extremely sensitive skin, or any rashes, best to avoid dry body brushing or be extremely gentle while you see how your skin responds.
+NOTE: If you have active eczema, extremely sensitive skin, or any rashes, best to avoid dry brushing or be extremely gentle while you see how your skin responds.

 How often should you dry body brush?